M5 (Cape Town): Koeberg interchange

-Koeberg interchange elevated freeway upgrade
+Elevated freeway upgrade

 In 2008, work began to upgrade the Koeberg interchange with elevated freeways joining the M5 and the N1.
 The elevated freeway from the N1 onto the M5 was completed in June 2010 in time for the 2010 FIFA World Cup, while the other direction was completed in November 2011.

-At the end of 2011, Google maps street view of this interchange showed the progress of the work on the interchange in stages by combining images over time and connecting them underneath existing bridges.
-This enables the viewer to experience a form of virtual reality during multiple points in the construction phase.

 Design

 The elevated freeways embody some innovative design features and principles.
-For example: The elevated freeways had to be built without disrupting the daily flow of some 200 000 vehicles.
+For example, the elevated freeways had to be built without disrupting the daily flow of some 200,000 vehicles.
 The existing roads and bridges had already used up the available land into which to expand.
-The intersection is hemmed in by a canal, railway reserve, power transformer, and industrial buildings etc. Thus the possibility of overlaying the existing structures with a bypass had to be envisioned.
-It had to be a system that could fit into the existing interchange.
+The intersection is hemmed in by a canal, railway reserve, power transformer, and industrial buildings, etc. Thus, the possibility of overlaying the existing structures with a bypass had to be envisioned with a system that could fit into the existing interchange.

 Oval reinforced concrete pillars with "T" pieces atop, standing on foundations supported by concrete piles, could fit into the spaces between existing roads and bridges.
 These could in turn support post-tensioned concrete "U" beam spans, cast on the ground and lifted into place by crane.
 The road deck would be cast on top of the "U" beams.
 Five beams between each "T" topped pillar allowing for a double lane road deck.
 The beams resting on each side of the "T" piece support, are connected to each other and the deck by a concrete end which resists lateral-flexing of the deck between-beams.

 The roadway on both elevated freeways narrows from a double lane to a single lane at the point where it connects with the existing N1 and the M5 motorways.
 At this point, the elevated freeway presents the motorist with a down-hill slope to encourage acceleration.
 The elevated freeway feeds into its own lanes on both of these existing freeways allowing acceleration and preventing congestion.